verghost/vlc-lua-docs/m/player/index.md

 ```

 ### Parameters
-- `key` String; key naming the meta data to be changed
+- `key` Name of the metadata to be changed
-- `value` String containing the new meta data
+- `value` New metadata value

 ----
 ## `item:uri()`